-- 1) conduct an evaluation proposal project,

-- 2) write a data analysis report, and

-- 3) write a critical review of a published program evaluation
+- 1) conduct an evaluation proposal project, - 2) write a critical review of a published program evaluation

 Part I. Class Participation

 You will be evaluated on the extent that you actively participate in discussions.
 Each group/individual will make an oral presentation of the final evaluation project.
 The final presentation will be evaluated by your peers. (we will work on how to coordinate this)